 - What is my most affordable option: rent or buy?

 Big City vs Small City Life

 There is a common misconception that in order to find a good job and have a high quality of life you need to live and work in one of Canada’s main cities such as Vancouver or Toronto but this is simply not true.
 Canada is the second-largest country in the world, with over 11 provinces and territories to choose from.
 Each province is unique in what they offer when it comes to culture and attractions but will have the same accessibility to healthcare, education and job opportunities in smaller towns as you would in urban hubs, more likely at a more affordable price.
 The trick is to find the right place for you to build your dream home so before you go signing on the dotted line be sure to do some research on your Canadian destination of choice when deciding between big city and small city life in Canada.

 Another good place to start when immigrating to Canada is to choose a province or territory where your job is in great demand in Canada.
-Remember that occupation in demand lists are province and territory-specific, which means that each province or territory has its own labour shortages that must be met and if you choose to relocate to a place in Canada where our expertise is needed, the chances of you finding a job as well as finding success in your visa application are instantly increased.
+Remember that occupation in demand lists are province and territory-specific, which means that each province or territory has its own labour shortages that must be met, and if you choose to relocate to a place in Canada where our expertise is needed, the chances of you finding a job as well as finding success in your visa application are instantly increased.
 For example, nurses are in high demand in provinces like Nova Scotia whereas tech professionals and those in management roles would have a better chance of finding job opportunities in British Columbia or Ontario.
-For more information on the top jobs in Canada in 2020, visit our blog here.

 If you are planning to raise a family in Canada then Ontario, Alberta or Manitoba may just be the place for you to move to Canada.
 Below are our top 5 family-friendly Canadian cities for 2020 to consider based on job opportunities, affordable housing and daycare, safety and more: